 PG&E argues that its testimony adequately demonstrates that, based on its analysis of 2015 in-line inspection data and DC interference investigations, pipeline segments located in close proximity to mass transit systems could be damaged by DC interference.
+PG&E states that the DC Interface projects that are assigned a priority level of four are located within two miles of BART transit systems.
 Thus, PG&E argues that the pace of work and related spending forecast that it proposes to proactively identify and mitigate the risk that DC interference poses to its pipelines is justified.